Bradley-Stradling/Linux_Deb_Box/README.txt

 my comment header output pregenerated to the file as well as prompts to set executable permission to user only.

+NVM_Installer.sh - Script to install/uninstall networkminer and dependancies
+on a debian based system. (incomplete untested)

 Resolution_Set.sh - adds 1920x1080p to xrandr.

 Update.sh - Will run updates for the the system must be have sudoer